 Figure 17-1.
-OSVW MSR0: OSVW_ID_Length
+OSVW MSR0: OSVW\ID\Length

-OSVW_ID_Length-Bits 15-0.
-The highest OSVW_ID erratum number supported in the latest release.
-If a specific erratum has an OSVW ID that is greater than OSVW_ID_Length, the erratum is unknown to the latest release.
+OSVW\ID\Length-Bits 15-0.
+The number of valid OSVW\ID bits.
+If a specific erratum has an OSVW ID that is greater than or equal to the OSVW\ID\Length, the erratum is unknown to the latest release.
 Otherwise, the associated status bit in the OSVW MSR1-n can be checked to see if a workaround is required.
-Reset is the highest OSVW_ID of erratum known at time of release.